d-zarn/d-zarn/README.md

 ## Get to Know Me

-- I'm a computer science undergrad student currently enrolled at the University of Manitoba, with plans to graduate in April of 2026.
+- I'm a computer science undergrad student currently enrolled at the University of Manitoba, with plans to graduate in December of 2026.
 - I hold a B.Sc. in Psychology with a minor in statistics, also from the U of M
 - I'm a huge NBA fan.
 Go Raps.
 - I'm also an avid golfer.
 I've been playing since I was around 7 years old but only recently began to take it more seriously as a sport.